-Class action lawyers Slater and Gordon and litigation funder IMF Bentham Ltd have issued proceedings against Bellamy’s Australia Ltd (BAL) on behalf of persons that acquired BAL securities between 14 April 2016 and 9 December 2016 inclusive.
+Class action lawyers Slater and Gordon and litigation funder IMF Bentham Ltd have issued proceedings against Bellamy’s Australia Ltd (BAL) on behalf of persons that acquired BAL securities between 14 April 2016 and immediately prior to the commencement of a trading halt in Bellamy’s securities on 12 December 2016 inclusive.

 What are the allegations made against Bellamy’s?